IDAES/idaes-pse/docs/model_libraries/gas_solid_contactors/unit_models/bubbling_fluidized_bed.rst

   - 'dae.collocation' - orthogonal collocation method.

 * transformation_scheme - sets the scheme to use when transforming a domain.
-  Selected schemes should be compatible with the transformation_method chosen:
+  Selected schemes should be compatible with the transformation_method chosen (default = None):

+  - None - defaults to "BACKWARD" for finite difference transformation method and to "LAGRANGE-RADAU" for collocation transformation method
   - 'BACKWARD' - use a finite difference transformation method.
   - 'FORWARD' - use a finite difference transformation method.
   - 'LAGRANGE-RADAU' - use a collocation transformation method.